tyogiri12/Duckchain-Bot/README.md

 ```

 ## License
-This project is licensed under the `NONE` License.
+This project is licensed under the TELEGRAM CHANNEL(https://t.me/Deeplchain) | License.

-## Contact
-If you have any questions or suggestions, please feel free to contact us at [ https://t.me/DeeplChainSup ].